Siege of Antioch: Starting the siege

-Before the siege could properly started, the control of three key sites was essential: the town of Artah, the Iron Bridge across the Orontes, as well as the harbour of St Simeon.
+Before the siege could be properly started, the control of three key sites was essential: the town of Artah, the Iron Bridge across the Orontes, and the harbour of St Simeon.
 Artah's importance resulted from its strategic position as it was situated on vital routes connecting the Euphrates and the Orontes valleys as well as Apamea, Aleppo and Antioch.
-A detachment of the crusade army led by Robert of Flanders was sent to take the city but discovered that the local Armenian population had ejected the Turkish garrison and welcomed Robert and his forces with supplies for men and horses.
-Yaghi-Siyan then sent a force to retake Artah but this force retreated upon arrival of the main army of the crusaders.
+A detachment of the Crusade army led by Robert of Flanders was sent to take Artah but discovered that the local Armenian population had ejected the Turkish garrison and welcomed Robert and his forces with supplies for men and horses.
+Yaghi-Siyan then sent a force to retake Artah, but this force retreated upon arrival of the main army of the Crusaders.

-On 20 October 1097 the crusaders reached the Iron Bridge, a fortified crossing on the Orontes River 12 miles outside Antioch.
-Robert II, Count of Flanders and Adhemar of Le Puy, the Catholic Bishop of Puy-en-Velay, led the charge across the bridge, opening the way for the advancing army.
-Bohemond of Taranto took a vanguard along the river's south bank and headed towards Antioch on 21 October and the crusaders established themselves outside the city's north wall.
-The crusaders divided into several groups.
-Bohemond camped outside Saint Paul's Gate near the northernmost corner of the city walls and immediately to the west were Hugh I, Count of Vermandois; Robert Curthose, Duke of Normandy; Robert II, Count of Flanders; and Stephen II, Count of Blois.
-Adhemar of Le Puy and Raymond IV, Count of Toulouse, took up positions outside the Dog Gate either side of where the Orontes penetrated Antioch's defences.
+On 20 October 1097 the Crusaders reached the Iron Bridge, a fortified crossing on the Orontes River 12 miles outside Antioch.
+Robert and Adhemar of Le Puy, the Catholic Bishop of Puy-en-Velay, led the charge across the bridge, opening the way for the advancing army.
+Bohemond of Taranto took a vanguard along the river's south bank and headed towards Antioch on 21 October, and the Crusaders established themselves outside the city's north wall.
+The Crusaders divided into several groups.
+Bohemond camped outside Saint Paul's Gate near the northernmost corner of the city walls and immediately to the west were Hugh I, Count of Vermandois; Robert Curthose, Duke of Normandy; Robert II; and Stephen, Count of Blois.
+Adhemar and Raymond took up positions outside the Dog Gate either side of where the Orontes penetrated Antioch's defences.
 Godfrey of Bouillon was stationed west of the Duke's Gate in the northwest of the city walls.
 The bridge across the Orontes outside Antioch's west walls remained under Yaghi-Siyan's control at this point.
 The ensuing nine-month siege has been described as "one of the great sieges of the age".

 The sources emphasise that a direct assault would have failed.
-For instance, Raymond of Aguilers noted that the chaplain of Raymond IV, Count of Toulouse, said "[Antioch] is so well fortified that it need not fear attack by machinery nor the assault of man, even if all mankind came together against it".
-According to Fulcher of Chartres the leaders resolved to maintain the siege until the city was forced into submission.
-Though his figures may not be accurate, Raymond of Aguilers gave an account of the army defending the city: "There were, furthermore, in the city two thousand of the best knights, and four or five thousand common knights and ten thousand more footmen".
+For instance, Raymond of Aguilers notes that the chaplain of Raymond IV said "[Antioch] is so well fortified that it need not fear attack by machinery nor the assault of man, even if all mankind came together against it".
+According to Fulcher of Chartres, the leaders resolved to maintain the siege until the city was forced into submission.
+Though his figures may not be accurate, Raymond of Aguilers gives an account of the army defending the city: "There were, furthermore, in the city two thousand of the best knights, and four or five thousand common knights and ten thousand more footmen".